 She leaves and I make myself a snug bed in my tent.

-She softly talks about people she knows.
+She softly talks.
 I don't know what to say in reply but I don't want her to stop talking: I like her voice.
 To show her that I pay attention, I remove my thumb from my mouth and nod.
 She caresses my head.
 I sigh.

 ´Ti amo,´ she says.

 A spoon full of soup.